Amy’s Kapers

 And lets not forget that she reminded us it’s ok because everyone is like this when working from home 😂.

-When coming up with a new colour system for Github, there were so many differing factors to take into account, including whether people would still recognise different buttons/sections/features when a colour was changed, whether there were too many colours being used on the site, whether they were accessible and the most important - how would the user base react to the change?
+When coming up with a new colour system for GitHub, there were so many differing factors to take into account, including whether people would still recognise different buttons/sections/features when a colour was changed, whether there were too many colours being used on the site, whether they were accessible and the most important - how would the user base react to the change?

 Static image of tweet linked here